Staff Application Pack

 Patient guide to safe prescribed Opioids use

-Wound Care training Laboratorey (CLIA) Training
+Wound Care training IV Therapy In-Service

 Ebola training Zika Virus In-Service

-MonkeyPox In-Service
+Covid-19 In-Service MonkeyPox In-Service

-New CoPs training: 2018 Medicare CoPs training
+2018 New Conditions of Participation training: 2018 Medicare CoPs

 Disclaimer: Every training material is only your Guide to complete each in-service, your DON/Education coordinator must review/approve the matetial, assure that the training/evaluation occur, the quorum is acceptable, and every staff had active participation in the discussion and trainings.

-CPR: must be with life person (not on-line)
+CPR: must be current (not on-line training)

 All CNAs must complete a minimum of 12 hours of in-service training each calendar year.
 Every 2 years, in-service training hours shall include, but are not limited to, the following areas: Bloodborne Pathogens, Infection Control, Domestic Violence, Medical Record Documentation and Legal Aspects Appropriate to Nursing Assistants, Resident Rights, Communication with cognitively impaired clients, CPR skills, Medical Error Prevention and Safety